LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 #### Latency

 Depends on implementation but if we use different machines or clusters of machines for each component, then network latency will add up.
 Given the firm’s positioning as a midterm commodities trader and the fact that they became used to experiencing lags, as long as we can keep overall latency below 6 seconds, I'd consider it as “good enough”.

+#### Performance of the realtime store
+Since the data is unordered we need to sort at least once the data in the realtime store, this presents a risk for performance.

 #### The creation of these Category schemas